baby nursery

 That's it for your maternity hospital bag checklist - part 2 - Packing for your hospital stay.

-Click here for part 1 - What to pack for labor.
+Click here for part 1 - What to pack for in your labour bag.

 Click here for part 3 - What to pack for going home.